Sas2k/Lemon/docs/docs/tutorial/tutorial-part-3.md

     def get(self, req, res):
         res.text = "method not allowed"
     def post(self, req, res):
-        print(req.body)
+        print(req.json)
 ```

 here the body of the request is printed.
-now the basic api is implemented let's move to part 4 (implemented soon...)
+now the basic api is implemented let's move to part 4.